scrapy/scrapy/docs/topics/downloader-middleware.rst

         * :ref:`httpcache-policy-dummy`

     You can change the HTTP cache policy with the :setting:`HTTPCACHE_POLICY` setting.
-Or you can also implement your own policy.
+Or you can also :ref:`implement your own policy. <httpcache-policy-custom>`

     .. reqmeta:: dont_cache